acrocks1000/Car_Number_Plate_Recognition_CNN/README.md

 # Car_Number_Plate_Recognition_CNN
-This project uses a web application (Website) to fetch car registration details by using a CNN Model to detect the car plate numbers from an image and then display then on the web site
+This project uses a web application (Website) to fetch car registration details by using a CNN Model to detect the car plate numbers from an image and then display their details on the web site